Code-Institute-Submissions/hippo/README.md

 ## Testing
 - Prototype code was written and tested using jasmine
 - All code used on the site has been tested to ensure everything is working as expected
+- Site viewed and tested in the following browsers:
+  - Google Chrome
+  - Opera
+  - Microsoft Edge
+  - Mozilla Firefox

 ## Contributing